Many marketers believe that lead generation is easy.

 Question 3: What’s your lead magnet?

-Now that you’ve identified who you’re targeting and what your topic is, the final step is to choose the right type of lead magnet for your project.
+Once you’ve identified your target audience and topic, you need to choose the right lead magnet ideas for your project.

 A lead magnet is an incentive that you offer your target audience in exchange for their email and/or other contact information.”
 You absolutely need a lead magnet in order to generate leads online.

 There’s no secret formula here.
 The type of lead magnet you choose for the project depends mainly on your topic and your audience, but we’ll discuss a few of our expert’s favorites in the next section.